-SECTION 7.
+SECTION 4.
 CAMPAIGN PROCEDURES

-A) Dates:

-- 1) Submission of Declaration of Candidacy forms for the General Election shall begin on Friday of the seventh (7a) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9a) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3-1) Monday of Spring Quarter. - a) Active campaigning during the first three days of active campaigning, the Sunday before the third (3-1) Monday of Spring Quarter to the third (3-1) Wednesday of Spring Quarter, shall be limited in the following ways: - i) All parties and candidates are restricted to: - aa) Online campaigning - bb) The placement of Ground Postings; as defined in section 7.C.2.G. - cc) Within the setting of forums held by Elections Committee, as defined in section 7.B. - dd) Endorsement interviews or presentations for student groups and UCSB media outlets.
+- A) Dates: - 1) Submission of Declaration of Candidacy forms for the General Election shall begin on Friday of the seventh (7^a) week of Winter quarter, and shall continue for two (2) weeks, until Thursday of the ninth (9^a) week. - 2) The first (1st) day of active campaigning shall begin at eight o'clock pm (8:00pm) the Sunday before the third (3.)
+Monday of Spring Quarter.
+Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums). - 3) The days of the General Election shall be conducted during week four (4) of Spring quarter.
+The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5^{}) week of Winter quarter. - 4) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website by week one (1) of Winter Quarter. - 5) Recruitment Events shall begin the Sunday of week seven (7) of Winter quarter at 8 o'clock pm and conclude the Sunday of week nine (9) of Winter Quarter by 8 o'clock pm.

-- 3) Active campaigning by means of the criteria defined in section 12.E.3, but not limited to, tangible and intangible items, is prohibited until the first day of campaigning, with the exception of Associated Students Elections Committee sponsored events (i.e. Candidate Forums). - 4) The days of the General Election shall be conducted during week four (4) of Spring quarter.
-The exact dates must be submitted by the Elections Committee to the Senate no later than the fifth (5th) week of Winter quarter. - 5) The Elections Committee will prepare a calendar of all deadlines to be included on the official A.S. website by week one (1) of Winter Quarter. - 6) Recruitment Events shall begin the Sunday of Week six (6) of Winter Quarter at 8 o'clock pm and conclude the Sunday of week nine (9) of Winter Quarter by 8 o'clock pm. - a) Advertisement for recruitment events may begin week five (5) of Winter quarter and is limited to social media and verbal forms of publicity. - a) Recruitment Events are defined as but not limited to informationals, sign-ups, and class announcements. - b) Recruitment plans, materials, and timelines must be submitted to the Elections Committee by the Friday of the fifth (5th) week of Winter Quarter.
+- a) Advertisement for recruitment events may begin week six (6) of Winter quarter and is limited to social media and verbal forms of publicity. - b) Recruitment Events are defined as but not limited to informationals, sign-ups, and class announcements. - c) Recruitment plans, materials, and timelines must be submitted to the Elections Committee by the Friday of the sixth (6th) week of Winter Quarter. - 6) During week two (2) of Spring quarter, a Party Forum directed to the public, shall be held and facilitated by Election Committee in which parties and independents alike present their party platform.